mystreamer/direct_parsing_to_sent_graph/README.md

 The architecture is based on [xlm-roberta-base](https://huggingface.co/xlm-roberta-base), hence we must make sure to have access to a downloaded roberta version.
 Install here (needs lfs): <br>

+Use the notebook `perin_preprocessing.ipynb` to bring the stancer data into a form accepted by PERIN.

 ```
 git lfs install
 git clone https://huggingface.co/xlm-roberta-base